Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Data Appendix

-The initial dataset included both coal and heavy metal mines.
-To prepare the analytical samples, therefore, I had to exclude the duplications to better identify the impacts of coal mines.
+The initial dataset included both coal and heavy metal (gold, silver, and copper) mines.\footnote{This is because the most representative heavy metals at that time in the Japanese mining sector were gold, silver, and copper (Online Appendix~\ref{sec:secd_hm}).} Therefore, to prepare the analytical samples, the duplications were excluded to better identify the impact of coal mines.
 Panel A of Table~\ref{tab:dup} summarizes duplications in the coal mine sample.
-Columns (1) and (2) show the figures based on the 1931 (1936) AHC which is used for matching with the 1930 (1935) Population Census and 1933 (1938) Vital Statistics datasets.
+Columns (1) and (2) show the figures based on the 1931 (1936) CS, which is used to match with the 1930 (1935) Population Census and 1933 (1938) Vital Statistics datasets.
 Initially, there are $11,151$ municipalities in columns (1) and (2); note that the municipality boundaries are defined based on the 1938 boundaries.
-The number of municipalities within 30km of a coal mine are $1,147$ and $1,386$ in columns (1) and (2), respectively.
+The number of municipalities within 30km of a coal mine is $1,147$ and $1,386$ in columns (1) and (2), respectively.
 The number of duplications in the treatment groups based on the $5$ km radius definition is $0$ and $2$ in columns (1) and (2), respectively.
 Similarly, the number of duplications in the control groups based on the $5$ km radius definition is $7$ and $20$ in columns (1) and (2), respectively.
 Following the trimming step shown in Figure~\ref{fig:coal_sample}, the analytical coal mine samples are $1,140$ ($=1,147-7$) and 1,364 ($=1,386-22$), respectively.
 Panel B of Table~\ref{tab:dup} summarizes the duplications in the GSC mine sample.
 Following the same procedure as in Figure~\ref{fig:gsc_sample}, the GSC mine samples used in the robustness analysis are $2,498$ ($=2,510-22$) and $3,293$ ($=3,337-44$), respectively.

-The red (blue) circles in Figure~\ref{fig:map_mines} indicate the coal (GSC) mine locations from the AHC.
+The red (blue) circles in Figure~\ref{fig:map_mines} indicate the coal (GSC) mine locations from the CS.
 Figure~\ref{fig:map_coal_mines_full} illustrates the spatial distribution of the coal mine sample by year and group.
-Figure~\ref{fig:map_coal_mines} shows the distribution in Chikuh\=o coalfield in Kyush\=u in detail.
+Figure~\ref{fig:map_coal_mines} shows the distribution in Chikuh\=o coalfield in Ky\=ush\=u in detail.